-Any events that need an online registration page and/or online ticket sales will be created through I-Modules by the Assistant Director for Events and Organizations.
-If a registered student organization wishes to have an online Dean of students in Mesa to submit contract paperwork for review and processing.
+Any events that need an online registration page and/ or online ticket sales will be created through I-Modules by the Office of Student Activities.
+If a registered student organization wishes to have an online registration page created for an event they will be required to provide the information during the event planning process.